Health screening - men - ages 18 to 39

 Even if you feel fine, you should still see your health care provider for regular checkups.
 These visits can avoid problems in the future.
 For example, the only way to find out if you have high blood pressure is to have it checked regularly.
 High blood sugar and high cholesterol levels also may not have any symptoms in the early stages.

 There are specific times when you should see your provider.
-Below are screening guidelines for men ages 18 - 39.
+Below are screening guidelines for men ages 18 to 39.

 BLOOD PRESSURE SCREENING

-- Have your blood pressure checked every 2 years unless is the top number (systolic number) is between 120 - 139 or the bottom number (diastolic number) is between 80 - 89 mm Hg or higher.
+- Have your blood pressure checked every 2 years unless is the top number (systolic number) is between 120 and 139 or the bottom number (diastolic number) is between 80 and 89 mm Hg or higher.
 Then have it checked every year.